telerik/blazor-docs/upgrade/rendering-changes/list.md

 # List of Telerik UI for Blazor Versions with Rendering Changes

-As the Telerik UI for Blazor matures we will continuously optimize the rendering and the usage of CSS classes.
-The rendering changes will affect the styling of the components if the business application overrode the built-in CSS rules.
-This article will track the version where such changes are introduced.
+As the Telerik UI for Blazor components mature we will optimize the rendering and the usage of CSS classes.
+The rendering changes will affect the styling of the components if the application uses custom CSS that overrides the built-in styles.

 * [3.4.0]({%slug changes-in-3-4-0%})